 The COVID-19 pandemic places significant additional responsibilities on the people and institutions with whom the AMC works most closely.
 AMC actions are aims at minimising the impact of its work on health systems and providing flexibility in how it assesses medical programs and their providers against the approved accreditation standards.

-The AMC uses a number of accreditation tools, including site visits, meetings, observation of practices, and gathering of evidence through submissions, surveys and forms.
-The AMC is distributing information directly to education providers about changes to accreditation processes and variation possible in 2020.
+The AMC uses a mix of accreditation tools to assess medical programs and their providers.
+The tools including site visits, meetings, observation of practices, and gathering of evidence through submissions, surveys and data collections.

 Accreditation committees, teams, working groups and events